-This is where using reporting tools to automatically track data from multiple integrations like Google Analytics, Google Search Console, and Facebook Ads come into play.
+This is where using reporting tools to automatically track data from multiple integrations like the Google Analytics dashboard, Google Search dashboard, and Facebook Ads reporting integration come into play.

-Instead of long Excel spreadsheets, the best alternative to Google Data studio is to house all your marketing data in a streamlined client reporting platform.
+Instead of long Excel spreadsheets, the best alternative to Google Data studio (which is now called Looker Studio) is to house all your marketing data in a streamlined client reporting platform.
 This means you can focus on higher-value, revenue-generating activities instead of clicking between your clients’ different marketing platforms.

 Automated reporting cuts through the limitations of Google Data Studio and reduces the labor costs associated with manually tracking data and generating reports each month.
 This saves you countless billable hours every month and allows your agency to focus on results-driven activities.